ysekig/GPMsDB-tk/README.md

   * peak          -> Annotate protein names and Tigrfam/Pfam markers genes
   * peak_wf       -> Full peak-list characterization workflow
   * peak_bwf      -> Full peak-list characterization workflow for a batch of files

-If you are interested in costumizing the database with user-provided genomes/metagenome-assembled genomes (MAGs), [pGPMsDB-dbtk](https://github.com/ysekig/GPMsDB-dbtk) should also be installed.

 ## Bug Reports